Today, 9th September, is the day that Izmir commemorates Independence Day.

 Everywhere you go in Izmir city centre, you’ll see carts selling simit (or gevrek, as the Izmirli call it) and kumru; small cobs filled with white cheese, tomato and a crispy green chilli.
 And then there are the foods we swooned over:

 - Midye dolma – You can get stuffed mussels in most coastal towns and cities in Turkey but they are particularly big and meaty in Izmir.

 - Çeşme Kumrusu – Well, we weren’t allowed to leave the city without trying this famous street food!
-Not for the dieters but, hey, if you’re out and about exploring a city, who cares about the calorie count.
+Named after the Aegean town of Çeşme and not one for dieters.
+But, hey, if you’re out and about exploring a city, who cares about the calorie count.
 Certainly not us.